 »Choose a repository

 Next, Terraform will display a list of your GitHub repositories.
 Choose the repository you forked, called "tfc-guide-example".
-If you have a lot of GitHub repositories, you may need to filter the list to find the correct one.
+If you have many GitHub repositories, you may need to filter the list to find the correct one.

 »Create the workspace